All About Francophone Mobility Program

 The Canadian employer creates an account on the Employer Portal, obtains an employer number, and submits an offer of employment to IRCC through the Employer Portal using LMIA exemption code C16 for Mobilité Francophone.
 Note that the employer job offer must be submitted before the worker submits a work permit application - otherwise the work permit application will be refused.

-A $230 CAD compliance fee must be paid through the portal at the time the e-job offer is submitted.
+A $230 CAD employer compliance fee must be paid through the employer portal at the time the e-job offer is submitted.

 Once it's submitted, there is no communication with the employer from IRCC with respect to the e-job offer.
 In fact, no one even looks at the e-job offer until the work permit application is being assessed.
 It's a common misconception that the employer will get a decision one way or another if their job offer is accepted by IRCC.
 The only decision that is rendered is the work permit decision.